Botz/product-statistics/README.md

 - 🎯 **Targeted Integration**: Works specifically on kartenliebe.de product grids
 - 📊 **Real-time Statistics**: Displays order count and total order value for each product
 - 🎨 **Non-intrusive Overlays**: Elegant overlays that don't interfere with the existing UI
-- ⚡ **Performance Optimized**: Lightweight with smart caching and debounced API calls
+- ⚡ **Performance Optimized**: Lightweight with smart caching and minimal API calls
-- 🔄 **Auto-refresh**: Automatically updates when new products are loaded
+- 🔄 **Smart Processing**: Automatically processes new product tiles with cached data
 - 🎛️ **Easy Control**: Simple popup interface to toggle and refresh data

 ## Installation